 Dear friends, at this time our rectory staff are back in the office from 9 AM to 3 PM during the week to assist you, and we priests are happy to address your spiritual needs, as well.
 Simply call the rectory if you need to meet with one of us.

-I want to thank you for your outpouring of support during this quarantine and invite you back to Mass.
+I want to wish you a blessed New Year and invite you back to Mass.
 Attendance has been increasing each week, but we still have plenty of room to spread out and be safe.
+I hope you will come and share in the Eucharist as our Lord intends.

 We appreciate the efforts you have made to hand-deliver your contributions to the rectory and mail in your envelopes.
 To make supporting our parish easier, you can now make your donations through our website.
 Simply click HERE to contribute.
 As financial situations change and become more unclear, I realize it can be very unsettling.
 I thank you for keeping St. Joseph the Worker in your hearts and prayers.